bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 Selecting “Create Policy” will generate a Sentinel Policy that you can then add to Terraform Cloud.

-Head back to Terraform Cloud and go to the “[Policies](https://app.terraform.io/app/bridgecrew-demo/settings/policies)" setting and "Create a new policy".
+Head back to Terraform Cloud and go to the “[Policies](https://app.terraform.io/app/bridgecrew-demo/settings/policies)" setting and "Create a new policy."
 Name the policy `bridgecrew` and paste the code you copied in the Bridgecrew integration page and paste it into the “Policy code” section and select “Create policy”:

 ![Add Sentinel Policy](images/sentinel_policy.png "Add Sentinel Policy")